Hillenbrand (NYSE:HI) Updates Q3 2022 Earnings Guidance

 Hillenbrand (NYSE:HI – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $0.83-$0.90 for the period, compared to the consensus EPS estimate of $0.97.
+The company provided earnings per share guidance of $0.83-$0.90 for the period, compared to the consensus earnings per share estimate of $0.97.
 The company issued revenue guidance of -.Hillenbrand also updated its FY 2022 guidance to $3.80-$4.00 EPS.

-A number of equities research analysts have weighed in on the company.
-Zacks Investment Research raised Hillenbrand from a hold rating to a buy rating and set a $46.00 price objective on the stock in a report on Friday, May 13th.
-DA Davidson restated a buy rating on shares of Hillenbrand in a research report on Wednesday, May 11th.
-Finally, StockNews.com raised shares of Hillenbrand from a buy rating to a strong-buy rating in a report on Thursday, May 12th.
-Three equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $56.00.
+Several brokerages have recently commented on HI.
+StockNews.com upgraded shares of Hillenbrand from a buy rating to a strong-buy rating in a research report on Thursday, May 12th.
+DA Davidson reiterated a buy rating on shares of Hillenbrand in a report on Wednesday, May 11th.
+Finally, Zacks Investment Research upgraded shares of Hillenbrand from a hold rating to a buy rating and set a $46.00 price target on the stock in a report on Friday, May 13th.
+Three equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $56.00.

 The company also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Thursday, June 16th will be given a dividend of $0.2175 per share.
+Investors of record on Thursday, June 16th will be paid a dividend of $0.2175 per share.
 The ex-dividend date is Wednesday, June 15th.
-This represents a $0.87 annualized dividend and a dividend yield of 2.13%.
-Hillenbrand’s dividend payout ratio is 32.46%.
+This represents a $0.87 dividend on an annualized basis and a dividend yield of 2.07%.
+Hillenbrand’s dividend payout ratio is presently 32.46%.

-A number of institutional investors have recently modified their holdings of HI.
-BlackRock Inc. raised its stake in Hillenbrand by 2.7% during the fourth quarter.
-BlackRock Inc. now owns 11,643,487 shares of the company’s stock worth $605,346,000 after buying an additional 309,881 shares during the last quarter.
-State Street Corp grew its holdings in Hillenbrand by 3.7% in the first quarter.
-State Street Corp now owns 2,518,433 shares of the company’s stock worth $111,239,000 after purchasing an additional 90,345 shares during the period.
-Dimensional Fund Advisors LP grew its holdings in Hillenbrand by 5.0% in the first quarter.
-Dimensional Fund Advisors LP now owns 1,346,908 shares of the company’s stock worth $59,497,000 after purchasing an additional 63,938 shares during the period.
-Goldman Sachs Group Inc. grew its holdings in Hillenbrand by 115.4% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 764,485 shares of the company’s stock worth $39,745,000 after purchasing an additional 409,500 shares during the period.
-Finally, Parametric Portfolio Associates LLC grew its holdings in shares of Hillenbrand by 6.2% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 484,367 shares of the company’s stock valued at $25,182,000 after buying an additional 28,159 shares during the last quarter.
-Hedge funds and other institutional investors own 85.91% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Mariner LLC bought a new stake in shares of Hillenbrand in the 1st quarter valued at about $522,000.
+SkyView Investment Advisors LLC raised its holdings in shares of Hillenbrand by 207.4% in the 1st quarter.
+SkyView Investment Advisors LLC now owns 11,665 shares of the company’s stock valued at $515,000 after purchasing an additional 7,870 shares in the last quarter.
+Natixis Advisors L.P. raised its holdings in shares of Hillenbrand by 3.1% in the 1st quarter.
+Natixis Advisors L.P. now owns 11,557 shares of the company’s stock valued at $510,000 after purchasing an additional 346 shares in the last quarter.
+KB Financial Partners LLC raised its holdings in shares of Hillenbrand by 18.1% in the 1st quarter.
+KB Financial Partners LLC now owns 10,932 shares of the company’s stock valued at $483,000 after purchasing an additional 1,676 shares in the last quarter.
+Finally, Dynamic Technology Lab Private Ltd bought a new stake in shares of Hillenbrand in the 1st quarter valued at about $468,000.
+85.91% of the stock is owned by hedge funds and other institutional investors.

 Hillenbrand, Inc operates as a diversified industrial company in the United States and internationally.
 The company operates through three segments: Advanced Process Solutions, Molding Technology Solutions, and Batesville.
 The Advanced Process Solutions segment designs, engineers, manufactures, markets, and services process and material handling equipment and systems comprising compounding, extrusion, and material handling equipment, as well as equipment system design; and screening and separating equipment for various industries, including plastics, food and pharmaceuticals, chemicals, fertilizers, minerals and mining, energy, wastewater treatment, forest products, and other general industrials.